-Table 2-357 Information displayed when executing the stquota command (the default quota)
+Table 2-359 Information displayed when executing the stquota command (the default quota)

-Item Description Report for subtree user quotas on file system The file system name is displayed.
-Report for subtree user quotas on directory The directory name is displayed.
-Directory The names of directories for which quotas have been set are displayed.
-Default block limits The soft and hard limits for block usage that are set as default quotas are displayed.
+Description The file system name is displayed.
+The directory name is displayed.
+The names of directories for which quotas have been set are displayed.
+The soft and hard limits for block usage that are set as default quotas are displayed.
 Soft limit for block usage.
 The display unit for this value is bytes.
 The binary prefix for the unit, such as K (for KB), M (for MB), G (for GB), T (for TB), or P (for PB), is appended after the displayed value.
 The displayed value is rounded to two decimal places.
 Hard Hard limit for block usage.
 The display unit for this value is bytes.
 The binary prefix for the unit, such as K (for KB), M (for MB), G (for GB), T (for TB), or P (for PB), is appended after the displayed value.
-The Default i-node limits displayed value is rounded to two decimal places.
+The displayed value is rounded to two decimal places.
 The soft and hard limits values for inode usage that are set as default quotas are displayed.
-Soft limit for inode usage.
-Hard limit for inode usage.
+Soft Soft limit for inode usage.
+Hard Hard limit for inode usage.

-Table 2-358 Information displayed when executing the stquota command (the grace period)
+Table 2-360 Information displayed when executing the stquota command (the grace period)

 Item Description Report for subtree quotas on file system The file system name is displayed.
 This item is displayed when the $-g$ or $-u$ option are not specified.
 Report for subtree group quotas on file system The file system name is displayed.
-This item is displayed when the $\mbox{-} \mbox{g}$ option is specified.
+This item is displayed when the $\mbox{-}\mbox{g}$ option is specified.
 Report for subtree user quotas on file system The file system name is displayed.
 This item is displayed when the $-\mathrm{u}$ option is specified.
 Report for subtree quotas on directory The directory name is displayed.
 This item is displayed when the $-\mathrm{g}$ or $-\mathrm{u}$ option are not specified.

 Item Description Report for subtree group quotas on directory The directory name is displayed.
-This item is displayed when the $\mbox{-} \mbox{g}$ option is specified.
+This item is displayed when the $\mbox{-}\mathrm{g}$ option is specified.
 Report for subtree user quotas on directory The directory name is displayed.
-This item is displayed when the $-\mathrm{u}$ option is specified.
+This item is displayed when the $-\mathtt{u}$ option is specified.
 Directory The names of directories for which quotas have been set are displayed.
 Block grace time Displays the grace period until a new block can no longer be assigned after the block usage exceeds the soft limit. i-node grace time Displays the grace period until files can no longer be created after inode usage exceeds the soft limit.

-Table 2-359 Information displayed when executing the stquota command (the monitoring method)
+Table 2-361 Information displayed when executing the stquota command (the monitoring method)